OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 Olympus EM5 and Lumix 14mm f2.5 lens, ISO200, f3.2, 1/320 - Enhanced Raw File converted and the Gamma curve adjusted in Workspace.

 Stacked BSI sensors are Optically more Efficient and have higher readout speeds.
 They are perfect for bird-in-flight photography.
 It's one of the reasons the OM-1 and the Sony A1 are great BIF cameras.
 What do we learn from this?
 The real difference is functionality because image quality has long been excellent.
-Why do M43 cameras use Live MOS sensors?
-The Pixel's Recording Area in Live MOS sensors is larger than the Standard CMOS equivalent because every 4 pixels use the same control wiring.
+Why do M43 cameras have a Live MOS sensor?
+The Pixel's Recording Area of Live MOS sensors is larger than the Standard CMOS equivalent because every 4 pixels have the same control wiring.
 This reduces the noise floor and increases the Sensitivity of Live MOS sensors.

 Optical and Quantum Efficiency equals Sensor Sensitivity.

-Only some M43 photographers know that each image sensor has an active noise floor when the camera is turned on.
-See the AST point on the graph in Fig. 1 (below).
+Only some M43 photographers learned that the sensor has an active noise floor when we turn the camera on.
+See the AST point in the graph (Fig. 1 below).
 We want to hide this noise floor by upping the sensor's saturation and SNR levels.
-For example, shadow areas decrease the reflected light to the image sensor, and a smaller image signal means a less saturated sensor, less tonal data, and the Signal to Noise ratio (SNR) is smaller.
-That means more noise in the shadows...
+For instance, the sensor receives less reflected light from shadow areas.
+This means a smaller image signal with a less saturated sensor, fewer tonal data, and a lower Signal to Noise ratio (SNR).
+This is why we see more noise in shadow areas...

 Fewer tonal data, a lower SNR, and more visible noise...